What is Bob Baffert's net worth in 2021? The complete details here!

 Just at the threshold of his high-yielding career, Bob reportedly made more than $150,000 in his initials years, which soon escalated to $1.4 million a year.

 The star trainer lives with his wife Jill and son Bode in their posh dwelling worth $4 million in California.
 He, along with his wife, a former television host, has supported plenty of charity and causes.

 In 2015, Bob was paid $200,000 just to be pictured with a Burger King mascot sitting beside him, an amount that went straight to charity.

 In 2015, Bob was paid $200,000 just to have a burger king mascot seat next to him.
 Photo Source: Heavy

 Soon after that contribution, Bob and Jill announced they were pledging $50,000 each to the Thoroughbred Aftercare Alliance, $50,000 to Old Friends Farm, and another $50,000 to disabled jockeys in memory of Bobby Adair, the greatest jockey ever.

 Bob Baffert For Upcoming Preakness Stakes!

-Following his 7th Derbies win, Bob announced that he will be pitching the derbies winner Median Spirits' stablemate Concert Tour in the upcoming second leg race for Triple Crown.
+Following his 7th Derbies win, Bob announced that he would be pitching the derbies winner Median Spirits' stablemate Concert Tour in the upcoming second leg race for Triple Crown.

 Bob Baffert is entering Concert Tour in the upcoming Preakness race.
 Photo Source: Heavy

-Also a seven times Preakness winner, Bob says he is excited and looking forward to finding out the Concert tour's abilities in the upcoming race, Baffert says the horse will likely be ridden by Joel Rosario in the Preakness.
+Also a seven times Preakness winner, Bob says he is excited and looking forward to finding out the Concert tour's abilities in the upcoming race; Baffert says Joel Rosario will likely ride the horse in the Preakness.